sgnl05/sgnl05-colorprompt/README.md

 ####`default_usercolor`

 String or array.
 Sets the color for all users.
-Spesific user colors can be overrided by 'custom_usercolors'.
+Specific user colors can be overrided by 'custom_usercolors'.
 Defaults to 'cyan'.

 ####`custom_usercolors`

 Hash.
-Sets the color for spesific users.
+Sets the color for specific users.
 Example: custom_usercolors => { 'apache' => 'blue', 'tomcat' => 'yellow' }
 Default is { 'root' => 'magenta' }

 ####`server_color`